-Author has written 39 stories for Stargate: SG-1, Burn Notice, Firefly, Star Trek: 2009, Psych, and Person of Interest.
+Author has written 59 stories for Stargate: SG-1, Burn Notice, Firefly, Star Trek: 2009, Psych, Person of Interest, and Hawaii Five-0.

 What can I say?
 I write because I love Stargate - Thanks Krista!!